rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 The request will be blocked.

-The link option is also available in the `openApiFileReference` property and synonymous with the one above in `open-api-files`
+The `link` option is also available in the `openApiFileReference` property and is synonymous with the `open-api-files` property as seen in the App Protect policy example above.

 **Note**: `openApiFileReference` is not an array.